 Does Privacy and Security Outweigh Criminal Tracking?

 The security and accessibility features of cryptocurrencies might outweigh the problems with criminal use.
 It’s also important to note that criminals have long used fiat for their activities.
-Yet, banning those currencies was not a possibility.
+Yet, banning those currencies never surfaces as a possible response or deterrent (unless you’re a bitcoiner!).

 But we are now seeing the banning of cryptocurrencies (except when a banning government wants their own coin to strictly control) taking place in Iran, China and other countries.
 Iran even considers cryptocurrency, in the form of Telegrams’ GRAM coin, to be “a serious economic threat”.